 In comparison to chest x-ray, CT is both more sensitive and provides more specific information.
 In addition to making the diagnosis, the pattern of disease on HRCT may enable one to limit the differential to a single/few specific causative entities.

 The CT chest signs of bronchiectasis were first described by NAIDICH et al. in 1982.
+Multidetector computed tomography (MDCT) is preferred over high-resolution computed tomography (HRCT) as it can obtain thin sections of 1 mm (high resolution).
+HRCT is performed when MDCT is not available.

 Bronchial dilation, the cardinal sign of bronchiectasis, is characterized:

-On HRCT by a broncho arterial ratio (BAR) of more than 1
+A broncho arterial ratio (BAR) of more than 1

 Lack of bronchial tapering (normal airways diminish in caliber as they extend toward the lung periphery)